Digital Library

 }

-In: Callaghan, Vic; Egerton, Simon; Johnson, Brian David (Ed.): In Proceedings of 1st International Workshop on Creative Science – Science Fiction Prototyping for Research Innovation (CS'10), pp. 271-280, IOS Press, 2010.
+In: Callaghan, Vic; Egerton, Simon; Johnson, Brian David (Ed.): Proceedings of the 1st International Workshop on Creative Science – Science Fiction Prototyping for Research Innovation (CS'10), pp. 195-203, IOS Press, 2010.

 Abstract | Links | BibTeX | Altmetric | Tags: Science Fiction Prototyping